HealthBioscienceIDEAS/demon-imaging-harmonisation/README.md

 # DEMON ECR lecture "Harmonisation strategies for multi-centre imaging studies"

 ## Overview
-This lecture will cover various techniques for appropriately handling imaging data acquired from multipke centres.
+This lecture will cover various techniques for hwo to appropriately handle imaging data acquired from multiple sites and scanners.
-Differences in hardware, software and acquisition parameters between sites can lead to diferences in the images.
+Differences in hardware, software and acquisition parameters between scanners can lead to diferences in the resulting imagedata.
 These differences include:

 * _Resolution differences_ in terms of what effective resolution a scanner is able to acquire data
 * _Intensity/contrast differences_ in temrs of the signal to noise ratio and contrast between tissue types